BulkiestPizza/Notes/Ancient History/Roman Emperors/Julio-Claudiun Dynasty.md

 - He established the Praetorian Guard
 - New administrative system for the large expanding empire
 -  Continued granting citizenship to people in the provinces
-- Introduced a more uniform tax sytem to promote equal and fair
+- Introduced a more uniform tax sytem to promote equal and fair treatment of the provinces
+- Established a civil service to enhance the working os the government
+- Encouraged religion, using it to encourage the simple life and to strengthen morality which he felt was slipping
+- Beautified Rome, "Found it in brick and left it in marble "

+#### Tiberius
+- Stepson of Augustus
+- Designated Augustus's successor when others died
+- Morose and suspicious
+- Unpopular because he spent little money on public games
+- Good administrator and economist
+- Became old and senile
+- Smothered to death